She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 These days, she loves being a mom, she says.
 Lucy is 5 now.
 Her second daughter, Vivian, is 18 months old.

 The psychosis did not come back after Vivian's birth, in part because of all the precautions Lisa took.
 She made sure she got enough sleep.
-She gave herself permission to give up breastfeeding, if it became too much.
+She gave herself permission to give up breastfeeding if it became too much.

 "We've got so many messages of just self-sacrifice," Lisa says. " 'Do anything for your kids.'
 'Drop everything.
 That's what it means to be a good mom.'
 And for me, that's not what made me a good mom.
 That's what made me fall apart.